emenems/GravityEffect.jl/readme.md

-GravtityEffect: Julia package for gravity effects
+GravtityEffect
 ================================================================
-This repository contains functions for computation of gravity effect of following bodies:
+This Julia package contains functions for computation of gravity effect of following bodies:

 * Bouguer plate: `bouguerEffect`
 * Cylinder: `cylinderEffect`